 Arminius had long harboured ambitions to break free of the Roman yolk and in the previous months, using his native name Hermann, had been busy forging an alliance of the Germanic tribes to resist Roman occupation.
 This was no easy task given that the German tribes were deeply suspicious of their neighbours and hated each other almost as much as they did the foreign invader.
 Nevertheless, by late September he had persuaded the Cherusci, Marzi, Chatti, Chauci, Bructeri, and Sicambri to support him.

 In the summer of AD 9, Varus set out on his campaign to bring the German tribes into line with three Legions, around 20,000 men, 5,000 mercenary troops, and a similar number of camp followers: “They had with them many wagons and pack animals as they would in peace time, and they were even accompanied by women and children including a large retinue of servants.”

-The summer campaign had not gone as well as expected with so many of the tribes simply deserting those villages that lay in the Romans path and by late October his army was en route to winter quarters on the Rhine when Varus received a message from Arminius that persuaded him to divert course into the Teutoburg Forest.
+The summer campaign had not gone as well as expected with so many of the tribes simply deserting those villages that lay in the Romans path and by late October his army was marching to winter quarters on the Rhine when Varus received a message from Arminius that persuaded him to divert course into the Teutoburg Forest.
 It seems likely that Arminius aware of the Governor’s greed had informed him that great wealth lay within his grasp for taking such a decision with winter setting in it was a poor military decision and one taken against advice.